-We also recognise the gendered nature of child-on-child abuse.
-However, all child-on-child abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of peer-on-peer abuse.
+However, all peer-on-peer abuse is unacceptable and will be taken seriously.

-Most cases of pupils hurting other pupils will be dealt with under our school's therapeutic behaviour regulation policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)
+- > Is serious, and potentially a criminal offence - > Could put pupils in the school at risk - > Is violent - > Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and seminudes)

-See appendix 4 for more information about child-on-child abuse.
+See appendix 4 for more information about peer-on-peer abuse.

-Procedures for dealing with allegations of child-on-child abuse
+Procedures for dealing with allegations of peer-on-peer abuse